 Selahattin Demirtas is a Kurdish politician and former presidential candidate in Turkey.
 He formerly co-chaired the Peoples' Equality and Democracy Party (DEM, previously known as the HDP).
 Turkey has kept him jailed since 2016, in defiance of rulings by the European Court of Human Rights.

-Pollsters say most Kurds feel closer to political leaders like Demirtas than to the PKK.
-Devlet Bahceli, Erdogan's main coalition partner, has pushed for Demirtas's release as part of the Kurdish peace process, but Erdogan has been reluctant.
+Pollsters say most Kurds feel closer to political leaders like Mr Demirtas than to the PKK.
+Devlet Bahceli, Mr Erdogan's main coalition partner, has pushed for his release as part of the Kurdish peace process, but the president has been reluctant.